-The IEPA was established in August 1975 based on a joint agreement between the Government of Ghana and UNESCO/UNDP (Number GHA/72/018/E/01/13) with an initial mandate to build and strengthen capacity in educational planning and administration of experts and non-experts and to inform educational policy formulation and implementation through research.
+The Institute for Educational Planning and Administration (IEPA) was established in August 1975 based on a joint agreement between the Government of Ghana and UNESCO/UNDP (Number GHA/72/018/E/01/13) with an initial mandate to build and strengthen capacity in educational planning and administration of experts and non-experts and to inform educational policy formulation and implementation through research.

-The IEPA has maintained the role of lead institute for developing educational planners, leaders and administrators and providing technical and professional support to Ghana’s education sector and envisage this bring this expertise to the African region.
-The Institute therefore seeks to become a Centre of Excellence in this endeavor to support systems of education in Member States.
-The IEPA has a highly qualified staff with expertise in Educational Planning, Administration and Leadership; as well as Policy Analysis, Research and Consultancy, Curriculum Planning and Development.
+The IEPA has maintained the role of lead institute for developing educational planners, leaders and administrators and providing technical and professional support to Ghana’s education sector and is poised to extend this expertise to the African region.
+The IEPA as a UNESCO Category II Centre will build the capacity of the workforce in the education sector in the West African sub-region in the areas of Educational Planning, Leadership and Administration as well as technical assistance and policy advice to support sector-wide planning and policy development

 The uniqueness of the Institute lies in its capacity to translate research into successful practices in educational planning, administration and leadership.
-In this respect, the Institute employs action research, clinical pedagogy and andragogy through internship, simulation in lecture halls, integration of classroom work and experiential learning, student innovation and creativity expositions (EXPOs) as means of addressing 21st Century education and learning needs.
+In this respect, the Institute employs action research, clinical pedagogy and andragogy through an internship, simulation in lecture halls, integration of classroom work and experiential learning, student innovation and creativity expositions (EXPOs) as means of addressing 21st Century education and learning needs.

 The elevation of IEPA to a Category II status boosts the Institute’s agenda towards scaling-up short courses and other stakeholder engagements on contemporary issues in education through online platforms.
 In achieving its objectives, the IEPA now a Category II Centre of Excellence for West Africa, would specifically, engage in research, capacity building as well as support sector-wide policy development and planning in education and thereby promote innovation and development within the sub-region.